Hornbill-Docs/esp-config/esp-config/integration/hornbill-ai.md

 Each Hornbill AI feature includes a specific savings calculation.
 When you use a feature, the system evaluates the time saved in real time and stores the value in the Usage Log as minutes.

 The calculation logic depends on the specific task performed.
 For example:

 * **Summarizing requests:** The system calculates time saved based on the length of the request history and the average human reading rate.
 * **Generating content:** The system calculates time saved based on the amount of text generated and the average human typing rate.

-### Settings
+### Dashboard settings

-You can customize the values on your dashboard by updating the following settings.
+You can customize the values on your dashboard by updating the following [Core Settings](/esp-config/advanced-tools-and-settings/core-settings).
 These settings allow you to align the financial reporting with your local currency and internal costs.

 | Setting | Description | Default |
 | :--- | :--- | :--- |